 Is this a Catholic program?

 Yes.
 The Sts.
 Cryil and Methodius mission outreach program is part of the Language & Catechetical Institute, a Catholic organization which is subject to the teachings and practices of the Church.
+Daily Mass, regular Holy Hours and personal prayer are integral to the mission.

 What kind of housing will I have in the formation mission parts of the program?